DevExpress/devextreme-documentation/concepts/05 UI Components/HtmlEditor/00 Getting Started with HtmlEditor/10 Set the Output Markup Language.md

-The HtmlEditor can output markup in HTML or Markdown.
+The HTML Editor can output markup in HTML or Markdown.
 Use the [valueType](/api-reference/10%20UI%20Components/dxHtmlEditor/1%20Configuration/valueType.md '/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/#valueType') property to define the language.
 If you use Markdown, add the <a href="https://www.npmjs.com/package/turndown" target="_blank">turndown</a> and <a href="https://www.npmjs.com/package/showdown" target="_blank">showdown</a> libraries to your project.
 In this tutorial, HTML is used as the output language.

 The control stores the document markup in the [value](/api-reference/10%20UI%20Components/dxHtmlEditor/1%20Configuration/value.md '/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/#value') property.
 If you use this property to specify the document's initial content, the language should match **valueType**.
-You can also declare HTML content inside the HtmlEditor element.
+You can also declare HTML content inside the HTML Editor element.
 In this case, the language (HTML) and **valueType** can differ.

 ---
 ##### jQuery